 In this article, you’ll see how arthritis and teeth are linked and learn simple ways to keep your mouth healthy, even when your joints make things difficult.

 Arthritis causes inflammation, dry mouth, and jaw pain.
 This makes dental problems more likely.
-Let’s try to understand each one of these problems.
+Let’s understand each one of these problems.

-Arthritis, especially rheumatoid arthritis, is an illness with swelling and inflammation.
+Arthritis, especially the rheumatoid arthritis, is an illness known for swelling and inflammation.
 Gum disease is also caused by inflammation.

 If you have arthritis, you are more likely to get gum disease.
 And if you already have gum disease, it can make your arthritis worse.
 They affect each other.